PySean/mutools/postmutect/README.md

 multimutect's output.

-If you used the default options with multimutect (that is, allowing for chromosome-by-chromosome processing), you need only use combine.py on the resulting directory.
-Otherwise, you will need to use catenate.py on it first to glue all the chromosome-specific vcf files together.
+If you used the default options with multimutect (that is, allowing for chromosome-by-chromosome processing), you need to  use catenate.py on the output directory, then combine.py on the directory if you wish to have all the vcf sample output in the same file.

 ##catenate
 Concatenates all vcf "pieces" generated from a BAM file together.